rust-lang/book/src/ch19-04-advanced-types.md

 {{#rustdoc_include ../listings/ch19-advanced-features/no-listing-14-generic-maybe-sized/src/lib.rs}}
 ```

-A trait bound on `?Sized` is the opposite of a trait bound on `Sized`: we would
+A trait bound on `?Sized` means “`T` may or may not be `Sized`” and this
+notation overrides the default that generic types must have a known size at
-read this as “`T` may or may not be `Sized`.”
-This syntax is only available for
+compile time.
+The `?Trait` syntax with this meaning is only available for
 `Sized`, not any other traits.

 Also note that we switched the type of the `t` parameter from `T` to `&T`.